Japan has a rich history bursting with culture of all forms, and its musical legacy is a rich tapestry of many styles, genres, and subgenres.

 Ranging from the traditional music genre known as hogaku, which translates literally as ‘home music,’ to all kinds of instrumental and folk music (minyo), there are lots on offer from the world of Japanese music.

 String instruments feature heavily in Japanese music, giving it its quintessential sound that is recognizable the world over.

 In this article, we’ll take a closer look at five of the most popular and widely known Japanese string instruments.

-The koto is the national instrument of Japan, so it’s well deserving of a place on this list.
-A descendant of the Chinese string instrument the guzheng, it also bears resemblance to other Asian instruments such as the Vietnamese dan tranh and the Mongolian yatga.
+The koto is the national instrument of Japan, so it’s well deserving of a place on this list of Japanese instruments.
+A descendant of the Chinese string instrument the guzheng, it also bears resemblance to other Asian string instruments such as the Vietnamese dan tranh and the Mongolian yatga.

 The koto was played in the Japanese imperial court since its first appearance some time in the Nara period, between 710 and 794.

 Traditional kotos have 13 strings and 13 movable bridges, though some bass kotos can have 17 strings, and more modern variants on the koto have been known to include up to 20 strings.

 Typically measuring around 70 (177cm) – 75 inches (190cm) in length and 7 – 8 inches (17 – 20cm) in width, the koto is traditionally made from paulownia wood, a hardwood known for its easy workability and lightweight properties.

 In the 17th century, a blind musician named Yatsuhashi Kengyo transformed the popularity of the koto with his innovative playing.
 He became known as the ‘Father of Modern Koto,’ and even gave rise to kumiata, a subgenre of koto music which he pioneered.